[(1) An employer shall permit an employee of his who is—

 (3) The purposes referred to in subsection (2) are—

-(a) attendance at a meeting of the body or any of its committees or sub-committees, and
+(a) attendance at a meeting of the body or any of its committees or

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.